There are significant differences between writing a legal Will in Quebec and other provinces in Canada.

 2. LegalWills Quebec

-LegalWills is a provider of online Wills, Power of Attorney, and Living Wills.
+LegalWills provides online Wills, Power of Attorney, and Living Wills.
 The platform was established over 21 years ago and now offers its estate planning services in Québec.

 The company does not appear to offer Notarial Wills at this time.